 draw = ImageDraw.Draw(img)

-font = ImageFont.truetype(font_path, 72)
+font = ImageFont.truetype(font_path, 84)

-# Primary text layer
+# Primary white text on top

-draw.text((640, 600), title, fill="#FFFFFF", font=font, anchor="mm")
+draw.text((text_x, text_y), title, fill="#FFFFFF", font=font, anchor="mm")

 img.save(output_path, format="PNG", optimize=True)